simonamdev/ssh-wol-proxy/README.md

 # ssh-wol-proxy

+[mop](https://github.com/simonamdev/mop) is the successor of ssh-wol-proxy.
+It does everything ssh-wol-proxy does and more.

+## Original readme

 A proxy for SSH which will send a wake-on-lan (WOL) packet on attempted connection.
 Useful to start a server that may be offline when using a tool such as remote development in VS Code.

 Confgiure it with env vars such as follows, replacing the following examples with values relevant to your setup: